NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 ###### Run/Edit (bypass) - Mode switch

-You need at least a **DPDT On-Off Latching Foot (Stomp) switch**.
-This is the type of switch that clicks on and clicks off.
-There are 6 connectors underneath the switch.
-When in edit node - the guitar in is pass straight trough to looper output jack (True bypass).
+This is a **3PDT On-Off Latching Foot (Stomp) switch**.
+This is the type of switch that clicks when it switches - and it remains in that position until it is clicked again (at which point it changes to the other position).
+There are 9 connectors underneath the switch.
+When in edit mode - the guitar signal is pass straight trough to pedal output jack (True bypass).

-This is an example of the DPDT switch needed:[Amazon: DPDT switch](https://www.amazon.ca/Support-Latching-Switch-Guitar-Button/dp/B076VCQPL8/).
-But in fact, this is not the type I used: I used the 3PDT because I have those.
+This is an example of the 3PDT switch needed:[Amazon: 3PDT switch](https://www.amazon.com/Guitar-Effects-Pedal-Switch-Bypass/dp/B0191AGULW/).
+You can find them by searching for: "guitar true bypass foot switches"

-> The switch shown in the picture above is a 3PDT switch (with 9 terminals underneath).
-I have these, because they are often used in true-bypass guitar pedals.
-Although this design does not need the 9 terminals of a 3PDT switch - I  only use the outer columns of terminals - leaving the middle column unused.
-So, if you have those, use them - and if you think you might do other projects where a true bypass is needed - buy a set of 3PDT switches instead of the required DPDT (6 terminal) switch (price is the same more or less).
-Just make sure it is the ***latching*** type (not the momentary type).

 ###### Buffer On-Off Toggle switch:

-This switch has 9 terminals underneath - but uses a toggle lever instead of a foot stomp switch.
+This is a **3PDT On-Off Latching Foot Toggle switch**.This switch has also 9 terminals underneath - but uses a toggle lever instead of a foot stomp switch.
 The lever is recommended because you can see the position of the lever (On-Off).
 Although the circuit also has a blue LED when the buffer is on - if the battery is dead, your LED will not light, but the position of the toggle lever indicates it *should* be on.
->Note that if you have a few 3pdt foot stomp switches lying around and you don;t feel like buying the toggle switch - go ahead and use the foot stomp switch - it will work.
+>Note that if you have a few 3pdt foot stomp switches lying around and you don't feel like buying the toggle switch - go ahead and use the foot stomp switch - it will work.
 Just make sure it is a latching switch - not a momentary switch.

 ###### Looper and Buffer Separate Option: